The Changeling Game, Chapter 18

 And then, they were in the stairwell.
 She closed the door as softly as she could, releasing the breath she was holding as the security light switched back to red.

 Two more doors greeted them.
-One, to Jack’s left, opened on the stairway down to D Ward, while the other, across from the door she had just closed, led upward to B Ward and the levels above it.
+One, to Jack’s left, opened on the stairway down to D Ward and the isolation wing, while the other, across from the door she had just closed, led upward to B Ward and the levels above it.
 Like a twisted airlock, the landing itself was just a waiting area, a security measure to prevent… well, to prevent exactly what she was doing.

 Next to her, Kyra looked as taut-wound as she felt.
 An aura of danger was coming off of her, similar to the one that she had felt coming off of Riddick months ago, as he prepared to flood the skiff with fire suppressant.
 The older girl had switched into battle mode.